$C^1$-triangulations of semialgebraic sets: Introduction

 \section{Introduction}

+In this paper, we solve a fundamental question on the $C^1$-regularity of triangulations for semialgebraic sets.
+Also an elementary application to the integration of differential forms is discussed, that would be useful, e.g. for the de Rham homotopy theory of semialgebraic sets introduced by Kontsevich-Soibelman \cite{KS}.
+For simplicity, we mainly work on the category of semialgebraic sets and maps over the real number field $\R$, although our argument goes well in a more general category over a general real closed field, e.g. an {\it o-minimal} category, the category of {\it subanalytic sets and maps} or more generally an $\frak X$-category with Axiom (v) in \cite[II, p.97]{S}.

-We mainly work on the category of semialgebraic sets and maps over the real number field $\R$, although our argument goes well in a more general category, called $\frak X$ in \cite{S}, over a general real closed field.
-First we explain a convention of terminologies which will be used throughout the present paper.
-Let $X\subset\R^m$ and $Y\subset\R^n$ be semialgebraic sets, i.e. subsets defined by finitely many polynomial equations, inequalities and Boolean operations; a semialgebraic map $X\to Y$ is a map whose graph is a semialgebraic set in $\R^m \times \R^n$.
+To begin with, we explain a convention of terminologies which will be used throughout the present paper.
+Let $X\subset\R^m$ and $Y\subset\R^n$ be semialgebraic sets, {\it i.e.}, subsets defined by finitely many polynomial equations, inequalities and Boolean operations; a semialgebraic map $X\to Y$ is a map whose graph is a semialgebraic set in $\R^m \times \R^n$.
 A subset $X \subset \R^m$ is a {\it locally semialgebraic set} if for any compact $m$-disk $D$ in $\R^m$, $X \cap D$ is semialgebraic; a map $X\to Y$ is called {\it locally semialgebraic} if for any compact semialgebraic subset $X'$ of $X$, the restriction to $X'$ is a semialgebraic map.
 Note that locally semialgebraic does not imply semialgebraic.
 Because we systematically deal with possibly non-compact spaces, {\it we use the notion semialgebraic to mean locally semialgebraic in the above sense}, unless specifically mentioned.
-Instead of this category, we may work on the category of {\it subanalytic sets and maps} or more generally an $\frak X$-category with Axiom (v) in \cite[II, p.97]{S}.
+Let $k$ be an integer.
+A {\it semialgebraic $C^k$ map} $X\to Y$ is the restriction of a semialgebraic map of class $C^k$ from some semialgebraic open neighborhood of $X$ in $\R^m$ to $\R^n$; in fact, we can extend it to $\R^m\to \R^n$ by multiplying a semialgebraic $C^k$ function $\phi$ on $\R^m$ such that $\phi=1$ on $X$ and $\phi=0$ outside of a smaller closed neighborhood (cf. \cite{S}).